Each March, a class of up to 36 students is admitted to the Boston University School of Medicine PA Program.

 Candidates who meet the admission criteria, are formally interviewed by the program Admissions Committee and are extended an offer of admission, will be eligible for matriculation.
 We do not have admission practices that favor one group over another.
-We may grant advanced placement for similar academic work or previous health care experience in rare circumstances on a case-by-case basis.
 Please note that our prerequisite courses are required of all applicants, regardless of previous academic preparation or experience.

 The BU PA Program Handbook for 2021-2022 can be found here.